Subject38/bemapi/readme.md

 ### IIDX Additional Attributes and Documentation

-The following attributes should be returned (if available) by all profiles belonging to the DDR series.
+The following attributes should be returned (if available) by all profiles belonging to the IIDX series.

 * ``area`` - The integer prefecture code as set when creating a profile on IIDX.
 If unavailable, this should be set to -1.
 * ``qpro`` - An object representing the player's qpro, with the following attributes: